stephaniecrocker91/simplywellness/README.md

         <li>Nutrition benefits content: https://stretchingthecity.com/corporate-wellbeing/nutrition/ , https://www.medicalnewstoday.com/articles/322268</li>
         <li>Navigation bar and footer were structured in an unordered list as in the Love Running Project, and inlcude Font Awesome Icons.</li>
         <li>Font awesome: https://fontawesome.com/ (Used for social media anchor links)</li>
+        <li>Used the Love Running Project Contact Form section as inspiration for my contact form.
+Used snippets of the code to place a background-image and a box over it with the contact section details.</li>
 </ul>

 <h2>Debugging</h2>